Free Open Graph Tools for Social Media Optimization

 What should I consider when selecting an Open Graph tool for optimizing social media link previews?

-When selecting an Open Graph tool to optimize your social media presence, focus on features that let you preview how your links will appear on platforms like Facebook, Threads, X (formerly Twitter), and LinkedIn.
-This ensures your content looks polished and aligns with your branding.
+When selecting an Open Graph tool, focus on features that let you preview how your links will appear on platforms like Facebook, Threads, X, and LinkedIn.
+That check catches broken images, stale titles, and awkward crops.

 Why should I regularly test and update Open Graph tags for social media links?